Skip to main content

 Personal skills

-Punctuality, dependability, and commitment will be your work ethics that will speak volumes of your journey.
-While pivoting later in life, do not let yourself be intimidated by anyone; you can speak your mind.
+Punctuality, dependability, and commitment will be your work ethics that will speak volumes about your journey.
+While pivoting later in life, do not let yourself be intimidated by anyone; you have the right to speak your mind.

 Life ahead may not be perfect.
 It has its share of ups and downs.
-As you transition, take hold of opportunities, and navigate.
+As you transition, seize opportunities and navigate them effectively.
 All that you believed is just a step away.

 PC @nature_izz instagram.com